 - Displaying a standalone interstitial that the user has to dismiss before accessing the main content.

-Proper web design is a must for any business that wants to attract customers from all connected devices and assist your SEO efforts.
+Proper SEO web design is a must for any business that wants to attract customers from all connected devices and assist your organic search efforts.
 It pays to work with a web design company who can provide the expertise and guidance for all your web design needs, from a website redesign to a brand new website.
+When you are ready for expert assistance, Thrive is here for you!